Dr Salvatore Papa

 - PGR students supervision

-- I presently deliver tutorial sessions to Intercalated BSc Clinical Sciences (Molecular Medicine) module PATH3140 and MEDS5020
+- I deliver tutorial sessions to Intercalated BSc Clinical Sciences (Molecular Medicine) modules PATH3140, MEDS5020 and Year 1 Research, Evaluation and Special Studies 1 - Medicine and Surgery MBChB programme

-- I also teach one-off lectures to MSc Cancer Biology module course
+- I also teach one-off lectures to MSc Cancer Biology and Therapy and MSc Molecular Medicine and Medicine MRes courses

 - External teaching activities involve the delivery of one-off lectures to Year 4 BSc in Gastroenterology & Hepatology course at Imperial College London